The best long distance running anyone can provide you is you have to enjoy the sport. You have to have a passion for the work you are doing.

 Aerobic Capacity (Max oxygen consumption during running) Pace– 176-190+

-Why?
-Knowing your running at the correct intensity will protect you from overtraining, minimize the effects of fatigue and assist your body to supercompensate, which, in the end, will create the proper response from your body.
-You will get to the start line rested and race as if you were on autopilot.
+Running at the correct intensity will protect you from overtraining.
+Also, it will minimize the effects of fatigue and assist your body to supercompensate Lastly, you will get to the start line rested and race as if you were on autopilot.

 One of the best long distance running tips I can provide is purchase a product that is guaranteed to get you results.
-I have used these since 2002, religiously, and can say they were a big reason I dropped my half-marathon by over 3 minutes and my marathon by over 21 minutes.
+Heart rate monitors are a big reason I dropped my half-marathon by over 3 minutes and my marathon by over 21 minutes.

 Long Distance Running Tips Vital For Future Success

-Use Common Sense.
-This isn’t something we always do and I am not trying to insult anyone’s intelligence by saying this.
+This isn’t something we always do.
 I have failed miserably by trying to run faster then I should have in both training and racing in the past.
 Long distance running will teach you what works and what doesn’t work.
 The trick is noticing.

 Give me six hours to chop down a tree and I will spend the first four sharpening the axe.- Abraham Lincoln